yossi2le/mbed-os/docs/design-documents/features/storage/Configuration/CONFIGURATION.md

     ├───filesystem_no_rbp
     │       mbed_lib.json
     │
-    └───internal
+    └───tdb_internal
             mbed_lib.json
 ```

-The kvstore configuration file structure includes five configuration files.
+The kvstore configuration file structure includes six configuration files.
 The topmost configuration file is used to set up the full configuration of the storage by defining a single parameter (storage_type) to one of the predefined configurations.
 The configuration files in the subfolders are used to implement the above top level configurations.

 The configuration files can be found under `conf/<configuration name>`.
 * conf/tdb_internal - storage type TDB_INTERNAL configuration is intended to be used when all data will be stored in internal memory only.
 No need for additional security features.
 A single TDBStore object will be allocated in internal flash.